leg2015/Aagos/hpcc/2020-04-16/README.md

 # 2020-04-16 Experiments

+NOTES

+- These runs happened prior to systematics tracking and prior to capacity to change tournament size during phase two of evolution.

 Goal: reproduce qualitative results from our 2018/2019 experiments with refactored code.

 - Re-do full sweep of change rates and mutation rates for NK fitness model